Casey463/Remote-Dev/README.md

 * Demonstrates the use of the Browser Cache(Local Storage), State, as well as modular code design, written in vanilla Javascript.
 * Allows for Job Searching, Pagination, Bookmarking, Hash-Link-Navigation, and sorting of Job entries.
 * Demonstrates use of webpack, post-css, and babel to create a lightweight, well packaged, and universally-available  App.

+# How to install

+* `git clone` main or download the zip
+* Run index.html in the dist folder with LiveServer VScode Plugin or open using preferred Browser